Pasture Mixes and Forage Grasses

 MN-G Pasture™ Mix

 This grass blend is selected to respond to higher rainfall and cooler temperature areas.
-The tall fescue and ryegrass give quick cover and maximum forage production early in the life of the stand.
+The forage tall fescue and ryegrass give quick cover and maximum forage production early in the life of the stand.
 The balance of the mixture produces good quality and high forage yield for the life of the pasture.

 Sold in 25 lb. and 50 lb. bags.
 Plant 15 to 20 lbs per acre.